Massive Gauge Theories from Consistency Conditions of Amplitudes: Consistency Conditions

-So we have derived on-shell gauge symmetry in Item(\ref{item:consis_cond}).
+This is precisely the on-shell gauge symmetry in Item(\ref{item:consis_cond}).

-Based on the condition Eq.(\ref{eq:gaug_con}), the kinetic Lagranian for this mixing can be derived by making use of Euler-Lagrangian equations repetitively.
+Finally, the kinetic Lagrangian for massive vector boson based on Eq.(\ref{eq: mix_cond_V-phi}) can be derived by making use of Euler-Lagrangian equations.
 The results are

-This is exactly the Lagrangian of gauge-Goldstone fields in S.S.B, with the gauge-Goldstone mixing term $\mathcal L_{V-\varphi}$.
-Moreover, the mass term for the scalar to be zero, which mean it has zero mass without the mixing, thus justifying calling it Goldstone boson.
+This is exactly the Lagrangian of gauge-Goldstone fields in SSB, with the gauge-Goldstone mixing term $\mathcal L_{V-\varphi}$.
+Moreover, the mass term for the scalar to be zero, which means it has zero mass without the mixing, thus justifying calling it Goldstone boson.
 The details of the derivation are in the appendix \ref{sec:mix_Lagran}.

-The main advantage of our construction is that it has a manifestly continous massless limit.
-By taking $m_V\rightarrow 0$, the gauge condition in Eq.(\ref{eq:gaug_con}) becomes $k^\mu\epsilon_\mu =0$.
-In position space it's written as $\partial^\mu V_\mu = 0$.
-The gauge symmetry also gets back to the massless case: $\epsilon^\mu \rightarrow \epsilon^\mu + \xi k^\mu$.
-So we still have two conditions for masslesss spin-1 particle.
-Furthermore, because the Goldstone boson decouples in the massless limit, the number of degrees of freedom is now $4-2=2$, exactly that of massless spin-1 particle.

-Finally, from the analysis above it's also clear that there can be one scalar at most to mix with the vector boson, because there is only one index on the vector boson ($\epsilon^\mu/V^\mu$) to contract with the $k^\mu$ or derivative of the Goldstone boson, either in the gauge condition or in the mixing Lagrangian term.